 We are migrating Vault documentation into HashiCorp Developer, our new developer experience.

-operator unseal allows the user to provide a portion of the master key to
+operator unseal allows the user to provide a portion of the root key to

 unseal a Vault server.
 Vault starts in a sealed state.
 It cannot perform

 operations until it is unsealed.
 This command accepts a portion of the master

 The unseal key can be supplied as an argument to the command, but this is not recommended as the unseal key will be available in your history:

 Instead, run the command with no arguments and it will prompt for the key:

 $ vault operator unseal Key (will be hidden): IXyR0OJnSFobekZMMCKCoVEpT7wI6l+USMzE3IcyDyo=